sidney9111/Weixin_android/README.md

 # Weixin_android
-android client for lbs + im tools for freelancer
+android client of lbs + im tools which is benifit for freelancer themself